CoDI BUDDIES 2018/19

 Haldon wrote a four movement work for performance by young brass musicians.
 The resulting Buddy Suite was played by the Band at Pontarddulais Town Band's annual concert in July 2019.

 Iestyn Harding & Abergavenny Symphony Orchestra

 Iestyn work-shopped sketches for a triple concerto for flute, violin and horn with players from the Abergavenny SO over a series of sessions in June 2019.
-This project was selected for an additional award of £1000 to allow Iestyn to complete the work and have it performed by the Orchestra during the summer of 2020.
+This project was selected for an additional award of £1000 to allow Iestyn to complete the work and have it performed by the Orchestra in November 2022.